 4. Building Relationship Skills

 Humans crave social experiences and are critical for teenagers who may be substituting real social interaction with too much soulless screen time.
-Life coaches have a mission to remind and teach kids that building healthy relationships will significantly impact just about every facet of their life, including conflict resolution, communication, and setting boundaries.
+Life coaches have a mission to remind and help your teen that building healthy relationships will significantly impact just about every facet of their life, including conflict resolution, communication, and setting boundaries.

 5. Goal Setting and Planning for Their Future